deepbanik0506-bit/house-price-prediction/README.md

 # 🏠 House Price Prediction using Machine Learning

 ## 📌 Overview
-This project predicts house prices based on various property features using machine learning regression techniques.
+This project predicts house prices based on different property features using machine learning regression techniques.

 ## 🧠 What I Did
 - Loaded and explored the dataset